How to calculate CO2 emissions for transport companies

 Scope 3 emissions are all emissions that are not produced by the company’s assets or the activities it controls, but that the company is indirectly responsible for up and down its value chain.
 Examples of scope 3 emissions include emissions from business travel, waste disposal, and emissions from purchased goods and services.

-In recent years, there has also been some talk of introducing Scope 4 emissions to the Greenhouse Gas Protocol (GHGP).
+In recent years, there has also been some talk of introducing scope 4 emissions to the Greenhouse Gas Protocol (GHGP).
 The idea behind scope 4 is to inspire innovation in supply chains, by providing a framework for companies to calculate emissions that are avoided through R&D innovations.
 Since scope 4 emissions are still in the early days, we’ll focus on scope 1, 2, and 3 emissions in this article.

 1. Determine which types of emissions to track

 Before you start doing any calculations, you need to understand exactly which emissions are relevant for your company.
-This involves assessing your entire value chain to figure out the emissions you directly emit (Scope 1), the emissions that are emitted due to the energy you use (Scope 2), and all other emissions you indirectly emit through your value chain activities (Scope 3).
+This involves assessing your entire value chain to figure out the emissions you directly emit (scope 1), the emissions that are emitted due to the energy you use (scope 2), and all other emissions you indirectly emit through your value chain activities (scope 3).

-- Transportation of client’s goods
+- Transportation of client’s goods (scope 1)

-- Electricity for office buildings and storage facilities
+- Electricity for office buildings and storage facilities (scope 2)

-- Business travel
+- Business travel or employee commutes (scope 3)

-2. Select a calculation methodology
+2. Select an ISO 14083-compliant calculation methodology

 Once you’ve mapped the emissions types for every stage of your value chain, you need to choose a tried-and-tested methodology for calculating emissions.
 You can choose between spend-based, activity-based, and hybrid calculation methodologies.